What is the Basque language?

 According to UNESCO, the Basque language is ranked as ‘vulnerable’, especially in Navarre, and ‘severely endangered’ in the Northern Basque region of France.
 While progress is being made in the teaching of Euskara, its actual use is a slow process.
 Despite all the hurdles, survival of the Basque language is guaranteed, although not throughout the entire Basque lands.

-Do you want to know more about the history of the Basque language?
+Do you want to know more about the Basque language?
 Download this book for free.
+(Basque - English).
+Basque - French and Basque - Spanish versions are available by browsing the website in Basque and in Spanish respectively.

 Founded in 1918, Euskaltzaindia is the official academy in charge of protecting the Basque language.
 Its mission is to study and formulate grammatical rules, promote its use and protect its rights, among other aims.